CSAILVision/semantic-segmentation-pytorch/README.md

 - c1_bilinear_deepsup (c1_blinear + deep supervision trick)
 - ppm_bilinear (pyramid pooling + bilinear upsample, see [PSPNet](https://hszhao.github.io/projects/pspnet) paper for details)
 - ppm_bilinear_deepsup (ppm_bilinear + deep supervision trick)

-***New***:
-- UPerNet based on Feature Pyramid Network (FPN) and Pyramid Pooling Module (PPM), with down-sampling rate of 4, 8 and 16.
-It doesn't need dilated convolution, a operator that is time-and-memory consuming. *Without bells and whistles*, it is comparable or even better compared with PSPNet, while requires much shorter training time and less GPU memory.
-E.g., you cannot train a PSPNet-101 on TITAN Xp GPUs with only 12GB memory, while you can train a UPerNet-101 on such GPUs.

 ## Performance:
 IMPORTANT: We use our self-trained base model on ImageNet.
 The model takes the input in BGR form (consistent with opencv) instead of RGB form as used by default implementation of PyTorch.
 The base model will be automatically downloaded when needed.